RTlabCBM/FidelityFinder/README.md

 ```

 - ### **params.ref_seq_path**
 path of the file with the reference sequence, i.e., the sequence of the insert of the library (without mutations).
 The barcode/s sequence/s must be indicated with as many "N" as nucleotides the barcode has.
-It should be written in the same 5'-->3' sense of the forward read (or read 1) of the NGS result.
+It should be written in the same 5'-->3' sense of the forward reads (or Reads 1s) of the NGS result.
 Example:
 ```console
 params.ref_seq_path = "${baseDir}/reference_sequences/reference.fasta"
 ```